wilsonmar/wilsonmar.github.io/_posts/2019-03-21-flutter-dev.md

 Utilize device features such as the camera within your applications.

+<a target="_blank" href="https://medium.com/@kingrittik/mastering-emulators-in-vs-code-android-studio-google-fold-pro-pro-tips-4f11bd97fa6a"> Mastering Emulators in VS Code & Android Studio (Google Fold Pro & Pro Tips!)</a> (virtual devices)

 ## Web apps

+Flutter's Skia rendering engine runs 60 frames per second for visually stunning and responsive user interfaces.

 Taking Flutter to the Web
 By Damodar Lohani

+## Calls to APIs

+Third-party integrations include cloud hosting, data storage, payment gateways, and SMS push notifications.

+ AI tools: Google Gemini, OpenAI (ChatGPT), Anthropic

+<a name="Firebase"></a>

+## Google's Firebase Backend

+1. Google Project Account to set up Firebase account.

+* <a target="_blank" href="https://firebase.google.com/codelabs/firebase-get-to-know-flutter?hl=en#0">Get to know Firebase for Flutter</a>

+* <a target="_blank" href="https://codelabs.developers.google.com/codelabs/flutter-codelab-first?hl=en">Your first Flutter app</a>

+* <a target="_blank" href="https://codelabs.developers.google.com/codelabs/flutter-gemini-colorist?hl=en">Build a Gemini powered Flutter app</a> generates random, cool-sounding names.
+April 17, 2025 with Craig Labenz and Andrew Brogdon of DevRel.
+This use Asynchronous programming - Futures, async/await, and streams.
+    Interprets the descriptions into precise RGB color values Displays the color on screen in real-time
+    Provides technical color details and interesting context about the color Maintains a history of recently generated colors

+    1. Project setup - You'll start with a basic Flutter app structure and the colorist_ui package
+    1. Basic Gemini integration - Connect your app to Firebase AI Logic and implement LLM communication
+    1. Effective prompting - Create a system prompt that guides the LLM to understand color descriptions
+    1. Function declarations - Define tools that the LLM can use to set colors in your application
+    1. Tool handling - Process function calls from the LLM and connect them to your app's state
+    1. Streaming responses - Enhance the user experience with real-time streaming LLM responses
+    1. LLM Context Synchronization - Create a cohesive experience by informing the LLM of user actions

+    1. Configure Firebase AI Logic for Flutter applications
+    1. Craft effective system prompts to guide LLM behavior
+    1. Implement function declarations that bridge natural language and app features
+    1. Process streaming responses for a responsive user experience
+    1. Synchronize state between UI events and the LLM
+    1. Manage LLM conversation state using Riverpod
+    1. Handle errors gracefully in LLM-powered applications
+    <br /><br />

+* Generate random dishes to cook and eat based on user criteria.

+* <a target="_blank" href="https://firebase.google.com/codelabs/get-started-firebase-emulators-and-flutter?hl=en">Local development for your Flutter apps using the Firebase Emulator Suite</a>

+* <a target="_blank" href="http://firebase.google.com/codelabs/firebase-auth-in-flutter-apps?hl=en#0">Send and receive notifications for a Flutter app using Firebase Cloud Messaging</a>

+* <a target="_blank" href="https://firebase.google.com/codelabs/firebase-fcm-flutter?hl=en#0">Send and receive notifications for a Flutter app using Firebase Cloud Messaging</a>

+* <a target="_blank" href="https://codelabs.developers.google.com/codelabs/flutter-next-gen-uis?hl=en">Building next generation UIs in Flutter</a> - animations, shaders, and particle effects that work across all of Flutter’s six platforms.

 ## Resources